MartinoFenu/martinofenu/src/data/pages/privacy.md

 This service is provided by Google Analytics (Google Inc.).
 Google collects data anonymously to track and examine the use of this application.
 Personal data collected cookies and usage data.
-The data collected by Google is precessed in the US, for more information visit [Google privacy policy](https://www.google.com/intl/it/policies/privacy/).
+The data collected by Google is processed in the US, for more information visit [Google privacy policy](https://www.google.com/intl/it/policies/privacy/).

 ### Use of cookies